post_apocalypse_story/na-Telescope.html

 The ones in the front depicting the outside of the observatory but

-there is at least one depicting a nebula.<br />
+at least one shows a nebula.<br />

 <span class="quote speech">James, look what I found.</span><br />

-He puts it into his backpack.
+He takes it and puts it into a bag.

 </p>